 This program provides an opportunity for students to learn theory and practical application through lecture, laboratory, simulation, and clinical experiences.
-Additionally, the nursing program offered at Joyce University utilizes a complex human patient simulator to enhance clinical and critical thinking skills, and clinical judgment to ensure the best client-centered decisions for safe care.
-Courses are offered in a blended delivery method with lab, simulation, and clinical on-ground.
+Additionally, the nursing program offered at Joyce University utilizes a complex human-like client simulator to enhance clinical and critical thinking skills, and clinical judgment to ensure the best client-centered decisions for safe care.
+Courses are offered in a blended delivery method with most lab, simulation, and clinical onground.
 Students prepare for a variety of clinical and management/leadership positions.
 Graduates will integrate concepts of caring that support the interrelationships of the bio-psychosocial spiritual dimensions of the human experience.
 The program includes general education coursework and core nursing courses.

-A national goal set by the Institute of Medicine recommends preparing 80% of the nursing workforce with a bachelor's degree by the year 2020.
+Healthcare entities across the nation are bolstering their efforts to increase the number of bachelor's degree prepared nurses working in their hospitals, clinics, and long-term care facilities.
 This is reflective of studies showing when the percentage of baccalaureate-prepared nurses is higher, so are patient outcomes.
 Graduates will be prepared to care for clients throughout the lifespan and in leadership roles.